 Having fun with ACETATE, is the theme this month at CAS Mix Up!
 Using 2 inch Sookwang double sided tape, I adhered a gold Framed Fern die-cut onto one side of the tape and added iridescent cellophane flakes.
 This stuff can get quite messy on a work surface space.
 Then I peeled the opposite side and placed an acetate sheet.
 After fussy cutting the frame, the gold die cut had lost it’s shine through the sticky tape and acetate, so I decided to add another die-cut over the acetate using Glossy Accents as adhesive.
 I added the stamp “Affection” (Affectionately) on my card base and gold heat embossed.
 Quick and messy 😉 Lots of DT inspiration plus videos so you can play along!

 A special thank you to Heather Telford for allowing me to discover the products from The Foiled Fox Store.
-This card was a winner over at their blog, and I am excited about their prize 😀
+This card was a winner over at their blog, and I am excited about their prize 😀 Thank you for the recognition!

 Thanks for stopping by, HUGz